infinitaslearning/ddia-study-group/pages/chapter-3-1.md

 ## What can we do to fix that?

-Keep some additional metadata on the side which acts as signpost to quickly tlocate the data we want
+Keep some additional metadata on the side which acts as signpost to quickly locate the data we want

 ---